Pennsylvania Long‑Term Care Council

 Act 64 of 2015, the council replaces the Intra-Governmental Council on Long-Term Care in order to reflect today’s broader long-term care continuum.

 The scope of the council includes all areas of long-term care, including, but not limited to, institutional care and home and community-based services.
-Chaired by Acting Secretary of Aging Robert Torres, the council is comprised of 35 members, including long-term care consumers, advocates, caregivers, providers, and policymakers.
+Chaired by Secretary of Aging Robert Torres, the council is comprised of 35 members, including long-term care consumers, advocates, caregivers, providers, and policymakers.

 Council Meeting Information